mkoepf/ghcrctl/README.md

 Requires a selector: `--tag`, `--digest`, or `--version`.
 The `--digest` flag supports short form.

 If the selected version is itself a provenance attestation, it is displayed directly.
-Otherwise, the command finds provenance in the image containing that version.
+Otherwise, the command finds provenance in the graph containing that version.

 Provenance attestations contain build information including:
 - Builder details (GitHub Actions, GitLab CI, etc.)